Mohammad1745/cachifyjs/README.md

 - `key`: (required) A string that uniquely identifies the API endpoint being called.
 This key is used as the key for caching the response in local storage.

-- `errorCallback`: (optional) A callback function that will be called if an error occurs during the API call.
+- `errorCallback`: (required) A callback function that will be called if an error occurs during the API call.
 This can be used to handle errors such as authentication failures.

 - `preSync`: (optional) A boolean that simply enables caching after getting api response and then sending data to frontend.